ljonesdesign/0830inls161/CLI-class-notes.md

               just view one file (like our ssh public key)
 |           # pipe command; runs more that one command at once

-&gt;           # used with the cat command to create one file out of two
+>           # used with the cat command to create one file out of two
-              Example: cat file file2 &gt; file3
+              Example: cat file file2 > file3
 ```

 EDITORS